 I’m so excited to show you my latest favorite snuggly crochet cocoon sweater – this one is very beginner friendly and very easy for those that haven’t made a lot of crochet wearables.

 The Crochet Cuddler Cocoon Sweater is very fuzzy, made with Lion Brand Yarn’s Homespun Thick & Quick yarn.
 This yarn yields a very warm, thick fabric perfect for winter crocheting.
 I wanted a slouchy fit and easy construction on this cocoon sweater with a sizing that would fit most folks.

-Check out the kit with all the yarn you need and a printed copy of the pattern sent right to your door from Lion Brand for this pattern HERE.
-It’s on sale 20% OFF this week only, making this sweater under $29!
-Grab yours before it hikes back up to full price.
+Check out the kit with all the yarn you need and a printed copy of the pattern sent right to your door from Lion Brand!
+It’s a super convenient way to have some happy mail just for you and support your favorite blogger (thank you!) at the same time, shop yours HERE!

 Of course you can adjust sizing if you’d like – on your rectangle piece just make more Chains for added length and more rows for added width.
 This may call for more or less yarn as well.
 Just to be safe, I recommend sticking to the sizing I’ve laid out, but feel free to experiment if you’re feeling adventurous!

 See the helpful video tutorial for this pattern below!
 It’ll help ya lots, especially if you’re new to crocheting wearables.